-612.04 Sales to Minors; Prohibitions and Misrepresentations.
+612.08 Sale to Minors; Incompetents.

-- (a) No person shall sell or give any alcoholic liquor to, or procure any such liquor for, or permit the sale or gift of any such liquor to, or the procuring of any such liquor for, any minor or any person who is mentally incompetent or any person who is physically or mentally incapacitated due to the consumption of such liquor. - (b) No minor shall represent that he or she is of age for the purpose of asking for, purchasing or receiving any alcoholic liquor from any person.
-(1958 Code § 3.4)
+No person shall sell or give any alcoholic liquors to or procure any such liquor for or permit the sale or gift of any such liquor for or permit the sale or gift of any such liquor to or the procuring of any such liquor for, any minor or any person who is mentally incompetent or any person who is physically or mentally incapacitated due to the consumption of such liquors.
+(1958 Code § 3.4) (Ord.
+1784.
+Passed 2-14-17.)